-IP TAKE: La Vida Feliz Foundation and its funder Sosnick fly well under the radar and there's no clear avenue for getting in touch.
-The foundation, though, holds significant assets and engages in substantial giving.
+IP TAKE: The foundation does not have a website, and provides no clear guidelines for grant seekers.
+The foundation, though, holds significant assets and engages in substantial grantmaking.

-PROFILE: MIT graduate Aaron M. Sosnick runs A.R.T.
+PROFILE: La Vida Feliz Foundation was created by MIT graduate Aaron M. Sosnick, who runs A.R.T.
 Advisors, a statistical arbitrage fund that operates from the offices of Caxton Associates.
-Sosnick heeps a very low profile and has ties to both the east and west coasts, where both Los Angeles and New York have been significant sites of philanthropy.
-Sosnick moves his philanthropy through the La Vida Feliz Foundation which held some $433 million in assets and gave away close to $18 million in a recent year.
+Sosnick keeps a very low profile and has ties to both the east and west coasts, where both Los Angeles and New York have been significant sites of philanthropy.
+The foundation held some $433 million in assets and made grants of close to $18 million in a recent year.

 Sosnick is an avid biker who appears to be particularly interested in tapping into urban issues such as alternative transportation, civic space, and the environment.
 One example of this work is grantee Community Partners, whose vision is a "vibrant society in which individuals and institutions use knowledge, resources, and relationships to build equitable, democratic and thriving communities."
-A grant of $75,000 to Community Partners in the 2013 fiscal year supported its Move LA project, whose mission is to build a broad constituency that will advocate for the development of a comprehensive, diverse, robust, clean, and financially sound public transportation system for Los Angeles County and champion strategies to accelerate its implementation."
+A grant of $75,000 to Community Partners in a past year supported its Move LA project, whose mission is to build a broad constituency that will advocate for the development of a comprehensive, diverse, robust, clean, and financially sound public transportation system for Los Angeles County and champion strategies to accelerate its implementation."
 Another grant to Community Partners supported Multicultural Communities for Mobility, which "advocates for safe, alternative transportation access in underserved communities of color within greater Los Angeles."

 The La Vida Feliz Foundation does not provide a clear avenue for getting in touch with Sosnick, but below is an address